 National Poetry Month

 You probably spend a lot of time reading to your children.
 This month, introduce them to poetry.
 Younger children can learn nursery rhymes.
-Older children can begin reading poetry books just for them and learning about famous poets.
+Older children can begin reading poetry books just for them and be learning about famous poets.
 Don't just read the poetry either.
 Help your kids write their own poetry.

 National Frog Month

 The life of the frog is taking center stage this month.
-Learn everything you didn't know about frogs, make frog crafts or even dress like one of the green jumpers during National Frog Month.
+Learn everything you didn't know about frogs, make frog crafts, or even dress like one of the green jumpers during National Frog Month.
 Just remember, you're doing it for the kids!